 Psychodynamic therapy may help the client work on better understanding their beliefs, feelings, and childhood experiences.
 It can be applied to individual, couples, family, and group therapy.
-The goal is to help the client recognize self-defeating patterns while exploring a new possible reality, one that’s not connected to their future.
+The goal is to help the client recognize self-defeating patterns while exploring a new possible reality that’s not connected to their future.

 How does it work?

 The therapist helps the client better understand their unconscious feelings, thoughts, and past history by exploring their problems and past childhood experiences.
 It’s believed that people are often motivated by unconscious thoughts.
 Likewise, adult personality and relationships are often the results of one’s childhood experience.

 One of the key components of psychodynamic therapy is the therapeutic relationship.
 The client can explore how their early-life relationships may have created certain relationship patterns and just how these patterns have influenced their current interactions with people.

 In summary, the client learns to understand themselves better and make better decisions.
 It’s a good approach for those being treated for depression, anxiety, and relationship issues.
 It helps clients find their purpose in life and teaches them how to maintain personal relationships.

 Psychodynamic therapy works well for the following conditions: depression, anxiety disorders, eating disorders, chronic pain, and borderline personality disorder.
 In addition, it helps the client break self-defeating cycles by strengthening their self-understanding, helps them better understand their relationship dynamics, and helps them address the main thoughts and feelings they may be avoiding.

 Clients gain insight into their lives and present-day problems by evaluating these factors of their life: emotions, thoughts, beliefs, and early-life experiences with the end goal of changing negative patterns and belief systems.
 When we recognize these recurring patterns, we also begin to see how we avoid distress or develop defense mechanisms to cope.